infiniteflight/infiniteflight-docs/atc-guide/ground/pushback.md

 Step 4

-: If a large amount of aircraft are inbound to this destination, you can stagger departures by hold aircraft at the gate
+: If a large amount of aircraft are inbound to this destination, you can stagger departures by holding aircraft at the gate